cannatag/ldap3/docs/manual/source/tutorial_intro.rst

     >>> print(conn)
     ldap://ipa.demo1.freeipa.org:389 - **cleartext** - user: uid=admin, cn=users, cn=accounts, dc=demo1, dc=freeipa, dc=org - bound - open - <local: 192.168.1.101:50164 - remote: 209.132.178.99:**389**> - **tls not started** - listening - SyncStrategy - internal decoder'

-Credentials pass unencrypted over the wire, so they can be easily captured by a network eavesdropper.
+This means that credentials pass unencrypted over the wire, so they can be easily captured by network eavesdroppers.
 The LDAP protocol provides two ways to secure a connection: **LDAP over TLS** (or over SSL) and the **StartTLS** extended operation.
 Both methods establish a secure TLS
 connection: the former secure with TLS the communication channel as soon as the connection is open, while the latter can be used at any time on an already open unsecure connection to secure it issuing the StartTLS operation.

-.. note:: LDAP URL scheme: a cleartext connection to a server can be expressed in the URL with the **ldap://** scheme, while LDAP over TLS can be
+.. warning:: LDAP URL scheme: a cleartext connection to a server can be expressed in the URL with the **ldap://** scheme, while LDAP over TLS can be
     indicated with **ldaps://** even if this is not specified in any of the LDAP RFCs.
-If a scheme is included in the server name while creating the Server object, the ldap3 library opens the proper port, unencrypted or with the specified TLS options (or default options if none is specified).
+If a scheme is included in the server name while creating the Server object, the ldap3 library opens the proper port, unencrypted or with the specified TLS options (or the default TLS options if none is specified).

 .. note:: Default port numbers: the default port for cleartext (unsecure) communication is **389**, while the default for LDAP over TLS (secure)
     communication is **636**.
 Note that because you can start a session on the 389 port and then raise the security level with the StartTLS operation,